 E-mail advertising if you do not subscribe to the newsletter and your right to opt out.

 If we receive your e-mail address in connection with the sale of a product or service and you have not opted out and you are not a consumer who has his habitual residence in Poland, we reserve the right to regularly email you offers for products from our product range that are similar to those you have already purchased.
 This serves the protection of our legitimate interests in promoting and advertising our products to customers that are overriding in the process of balancing of interests.
 You can opt out of this use of your email address at any time by sending a message to the contact option specified below or by using the opt-out link in the advertising email, without incurring any costs beyond the cost of transfer calculated at the base rates.

-We will get your express opt-in consent before we share your personal data with any third-party company outside the Healthy Stuff Online Limited group of companies for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any third-party company outside the Global Science Technology Limited group of companies for marketing purposes.

 E-mail advertising if you subscribe to the newsletter

 If you subscribe to our newsletter, we will regularly send you our e-mail newsletter based on your consent according to Art.
 6 (1) 1 lit. a) GDPR, using the data required or disclosed by you separately for this purpose.

 You may unsubscribe from the newsletter service at any time.
 For this purpose, you can either send a message to the contact option specified below or use the opt-out link in the newsletter.
 Upon unsubscription, we will delete your email address unless you have expressly consented to the further use of your data or we reserve the right to further use your personal data in the scope and manner permitted by the law, of which we inform you in this notice.

 You can ask us or third parties to stop sending you marketing messages at any time by contacting us at any time.

 Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product/service purchase.